 Summer Riding Camp features several individual week-long residential programs offered for riders aged 10-16.

-Two individual one week sessions for girls ages 10-16.
-This program is for current riders that are capable of at least walking and trotting independently, with instruction coming from regular professionals in the Equine industry.
+This program is for current riders who are capable of at least walking and trotting independently, with instruction coming from regular professionals in the equine industry.
 This is a program that can also comfortably challenge all levels of riders, including advanced riders, with a variety of lessons and horses available.

 Each week, riders can expect to ride in lessons twice a day for an hour at each time.
 Lessons may be large group flat lessons that focus on navigating a busy show-ring and how to ride safely in large groups; or can be smaller and more focused on learning how to ride a leg yield or shoulder-in.
-Chatham Hall owns thirty-five horses that reside on the property all year long so they are well schooled and educated teachers for the campers.
-When campers are not riding: several horsemanship activities are offered with topics like confirmation, nutrition, how to manage a large stable, bits and equipment, etc. We also incorporate some silliness in our downtime.
-We’ve painted horses, designed Olympic cross-country jumps, and played all camp water balloon games!
+Chatham Hall owns 35 horses that reside on the property all year long so they are well schooled and educated teachers for the campers.
+When campers are not riding they enjoy several horsemanship activities offered with topics like confirmation, nutrition, how to manage a large stable, bits and equipment, etc. We also incorporate some silliness in our downtime.
+We’ve painted horses, designed Olympic cross-country jumps, and played all-camp water balloon games!

 The program fee for Summer Riding is $1,800.
 This comprehensive fee includes rooming in our air-conditioned dorm rooms under adult supervision, all meals, camp activities, camp t-shirt, and two riding lessons a day with full-time Chatham Hall Riding faculty.